one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge.md

    No Purchase Necessary.

-   You will receive one Sweepstakes entry when you successfully register for free using the above registration links.
+   You will receive one Sweepstakes entry for every 1000 xp learner points you accumulate in the challenge during the challenge period.

    The entry limit is one per person overall.